Home Energy Efficiency and What About It

 One of the most major costs when it comes to energy usage in your home is heating it up during the winter.
 The energy needed to heat the rooms in your house is bad enough, without considering the fact that your walls, windows, and doors are not insulated well enough to keep out the winds.
 This lack of insulation can cause your motor to run up to twice as much.

-A one-time investment of weatherstripping, insulated window panes, and doors, roofing that doesn’t let out the heat and flooring of wood which keeps in the heat can all be simple additions to insulate your home.
+A one-time investment of weatherstripping, insulated window panes and doors, roofing that doesn’t let out the heat and flooring of wood which keeps in the heat can all be simple additions to insulate your home.

 Consider replacing your old and non-insulating window panes with ones that are in tandem with energy efficient norms.
-Double panes keep out the cold in the winter and the hot air in the summer months, reducing the cost of heating and air conditioning all at once.
+Double panes keep out the cold in the winter and the hot air in the summer months and reduce the cost of heating and air conditioning all at once.
 Switching from single pane windows with aluminum frames to double paned vinyl can be a bit pricey as a one-time cost, but we assure you it will go a long way when it comes to saving energy and cutting down on your electrical bills.

 A slight tint to let in the light and heat during the day can keep your home warm and well-lit as well, saving on daytime lighting costs over and above the extra warmth it will provide.

 Maintaining temperature balance in the house can require constant attention.
 Forgetting to turn the thermostat up or down can end up using a large amount of energy.
 Additionally, constantly altering the temperature from high to low in sudden bouts can cause the motor to run a lot more than necessary when it attempts to reach the ideal temperature.
-Investing in a programmable thermostat is highly recommended for people with busy schedules that keeps them on their toes and out of the house.
+Investing in a programmable thermostat is highly recommended for people with busy schedules that keep them on their toes and out of the house.

 Strategically landscaped garden spaces, lawns, and backyards can keep your house guarded against harsh cold breezes and provide shade during the summer.
 Though it won’t have an impact as drastic as home insulation on the roof and windows, landscaping can make a huge difference when it comes to states with a narrow range of temperature and no extremes.